microsoft/FishStore/tutorial.md

 # PSF Loading and De/registration

-Before registering a PSF in FishStore, user need to load PSF libraries and ask FishStore to assign a PSF ID using its naming service.
-Specifically, user can load a set of PSFs from a dynamic link library (DLL) as below:
+Before registering a PSF in FishStore, the user needs to load the corresponding PSF library and ask FishStore to assign the PSF an ID using its naming service.
+Specifically, the user can load a set of PSFs from a dynamic link library (DLL) as below:

 ```cpp
 uint64_t lib_id = store.LoadPSFLibrary("library_path");
 ```

 If the library loads successfully, FishStore will allocate a unique library ID for further reference.
-Once a PSF library is loaded, we can register a PSF into FishStore's naming service as follows:
+Once a PSF library is loaded, we can register PSFs into FishStore's naming service as follows:

 ```cpp
 uint16_t general_psf_id = store.MakeGeneralPSF({"field1", "field2"}, lib_id, "foo1");